DanhDue/getx_sample/README.md

   "terminal.integrated.fontFamily": "MesloLGS NF",
 }
 ```
-=> You can also add this settings to the user settings or workspace settings for your VSCode.
+=> You can also add these settings to the user settings or workspace settings for your VSCode.
 <br />

 ## III.
 Libraries Used

 * Third party
-    * [GetX][1] fast, stable, extra-light and powerful Flutter framework.
+    * [GetX][1] fast, stable, extra-light, and powerful Flutter framework.
     * [Get_CLI][14] is a CLI tool used to help build your App's features with GetX more easily.
     * [Melos][13] is a CLI tool used to help manage Dart projects with multiple modules/packages and more ….
     * [Flutter_Gen][15]: The Flutter code generator for your assets, fonts, colors, ….